UL-FRI/docs.rdc.si/docs/FRIDA/access.md

 Usage of FRIDA is monitored to ensure fairshare of the available resources.
 Stale accounts, i.e. accounts that did not submit any jobs in the last 6 months, are automatically disabled, and the account associated data archived.
 In the event that the account was the last account of a specific research lab, group, or project, the corresponding reasarch lab, group, or project data is archived as well.

-The archived data is kept for 3 additional months, to facilitate an eventual reenablement of the account or a download upon request.
+The archived data is kept for 3 additional months to facilitate an eventual reenablement of the account or download of the associated data upon request.
 After this grace period all data is permanently deleted.

 ## Passwordless access